learn-co-curriculum/react-what-is-flux/README.md

 What the Flux?
 ==============

-In this lesson, we will learn learn about the Flux architecture for building web applications.
+In this lesson, we will learn about the Flux architecture for building web applications.
 By the end of the lesson you will be able to:

 * Describe the basics of a flux application.